-The housing repairs and improvement team carries out a substantial programme of planned/ cyclical maintenance to around 1200 properties a year, including blocks which are mixed tenure.
+The Housing Repairs and Improvement Service carries out a substantial programme of planned/ cyclical maintenance to around 1200 properties a year, including blocks which are mixed tenure.
 This work involves painting closes and minor repairs to rhones and gutters.
-The Council will use the TMS process described in Section 8, to source the agreement from other owners within the block before carrying out planned maintenance works.
+We use the TMS process described in Section 8, to source the agreement from other owners within the block before carrying out planned maintenance works.
 Again the majority of owners within the block must agree with the works going ahead and to pay their equal share of costs before any work can commence.

-The Council will write to owners whose properties are included in a programme, in January each year informing them what work we propose to do in their block and how much it will cost them.
-Work will be managed using a TMS and will enclose a voting slip and guide to the TMS process.
+We will write to owners whose properties are included in a programme, in January each year informing them what work we propose to do in their block and how much it will cost them.
+We will manage the work using a TMS and will enclose a voting slip and guide to the TMS process.
 If all the owners in the block agree, the work will start from April each year.